SALT INFORMATIONAtenolol(25 mg)

 Atenolol is used to control high blood pressure (hypertension), prevent chest pain (angina), treat uneven heart beats (arrhythmias) and in the early treatment following a heart attack (myocardial infarction).

 How it works

 Atenolol belongs to class of medications called beta blockers.
 It acts by blocking receptors (beta-1 adrenergic receptor) in the heart and peripheral blood vessels resulting in slowing of heart rate and relaxing of blood vessels thereby lowering blood pressure.
 Atenolol reduces oxygen requirement at any level of activity making it useful for long-term management of heart attacks caused by restricted blood flow to the heart.

 Common side effects

-Cough or shortness of breath, Drowsiness, Swelling of hands and feet, Cns depression, Fainting, Dizziness or lightheadedness, Rapid weight gain, Diarrhea and nausea, Excessive tiredness
+Fainting, Cough or shortness of breath, Swelling of hands and feet, Cns depression, Drowsiness, Dizziness or lightheadedness, Rapid weight gain, Diarrhea and nausea, Excessive tiredness

 - Do not drive or operate heavy machinery if you feel dizzy or tired while taking atenolol.

 - Do not take double the dose to compensate for a forgotten dose.
 If you forget to take a dose of atenolol tablet, take it as soon as you remember, unless it is time for your next dose.

 - Consult your doctor if you experience slow pulse ,dizziness , confusion , depression and fever.

 - Do not stop taking atenolol abruptly.
 Cessation should be done gradually over 7-14 days along with patient monitoring.